-Artslaunch: Free Family Event in Miami
+ArtsLaunch: Free Family Event in Miami

-If you need something to do this weekend-head to Artslaunch in Miami.
+If you need something to do this weekend, head to ArtsLaunch in Miami.
 It’s the biggest free community event at the Adrienne Arsht Center, that introduces the performing arts and other arts disciplines.

 "There is something for everybody, all ages, and all different kinds of performances.
 The entire community will be invited to walk up on to the Ziff Ballet Opera house stage, which is a really cool opportunity.
 On that stage you will find an indoor street fair, there will be more than one-hundred-twenty arts organizations on that stage", said Andrew Goldberg, Adrienne Arsht Center Miami Arts Executive.